amazoradi/Take-A-Hike/README.md

 # Take A Hike
 Take A Hike is an app for the explorer who may not know where the next adventure lies.
 If you have ever wanted to go for a hike but needed help finding the perfect trail, Take A Hike is the app you have been waiting for.
-The app is perfect to find a new trail, create an inventory of your standbys, remember which hikes you will skip next time, and chat with the hiking community.
+Take a Hike allows the user to find new trails, create an inventory of the user's completed hikes and good old standbys, create a list of hikes the user wants to go on in the future,  and allows the user to chat with others in the hiking community.
-Take a hike is written with the JavaScript framework, React.
+Take a hike is written with the JavaScript framework, React.js.
 ## Getting Started
 To run Take A Hike locally, create an empty directory and clone the project by running the following command in your terminal: ``` git@github.com:amazoradi/Take-A-Hike.git```